camunda/camunda-docs-manual/content/reference/rest/job-definition/get-query.md

 ---

-Query for job definitions that fulfill given parameters.
+Queries for job definitions that fulfill given parameters.
-The size of the result set can be retrieved by using the [get job definitions count]({{< relref "reference/rest/job-definition/get-query-count.md" >}}) method.
+The size of the result set can be retrieved by using the [Get Job Definition Count]({{< relref "reference/rest/job-definition/get-query-count.md" >}}) method.

 # Method